 If employers fail to achieve pay equity, they may be subject to retroactive payments to current and former employees identified as having been discriminated against.
 In addition, employers who retaliate against employees who act on their right to equal pay may be fined upwards of $50,000.

-It’s evident that the reporting of wages and salary data in the workforce is becoming a more common requirement to be provided by employers.
-Earlier this year, U.S. Department of Labor’s Equal Employment Opportunity Commission (EEOC) required employers to submit their pay data known as Component 2 with their annual EEO-1 filings.
-The deadline was recently extended from September 31 to January 31, 2020.
+It’s evident that the reporting of wages and salary data in the workforce is becoming a more common requirement for employers.
+Late last year and into 2020, the U.S. Department of Labor’s Equal Employment Opportunity Commission (EEOC) required employers to submit their pay data, known as Component 2, in addition to their annual EEO-1 filings.
+The deadline was extended from September 31 to January 31, 2020.

 More countries around the world are passing legislation prompting employers to take action towards achieving equal pay.
 Employers in the United States should be working towards pay equity if they aren’t already.
 A pay equity audit is a great place to start in assessing where your organization stands.
 Based on our report with the Harvard Business Review’s Analytic Services, 90% of U.S. employers are planning, considering, or already performing internal pay equity audits.

 A pay equity audit can identify pay differences between employees that cannot be explained due to job-related factors.
 This type of audit not only identifies problems, but also provides actionable solutions.
 It gives employers an opportunity to ensure fairness in pay and prevent employee issues.
-It allows the employer to minimize risk by identifying and remediating deficiencies, providing the employer with greater standing to defend against and win claims of discrimination.
+It allows the employer to minimize risk by identifying and remediating deficiencies, providing the employer with greater standing to defend against and win claims of discrimination, and ultimately supporting a more diverse, equitable, and inclusive workplace.